Scuba diving tourism: Flooded cave systems

+Dive resorts

+A dive resort is a recreational diving service provider which also provides accommodation for clients and their families.
+They are usually established in places where recreational diving tourism is popular for a large part of the year, particularly if it is a significant part of the local economy.

+Dive resorts usually start out small, catering for dive group of about ten divers booked by a single dive shop or agent from a remote area, so the group is often divers who are a social group at their place of origin.
+This allows the resort to accommodate the needs of that particular group.
+If the resort becomes popular, it will usually expand and may become the nucleus for development of the area as other service industries form around it.

 Services provided

 The scuba diving tourism industry provides both tangible and intangible goods and services.
 The tangible component includes provision of equipment for rental and for sale, while intangibles include education and skill development, dive charter services and guide services on dives.
+These organisations are called recreational diving service providers, or dive centres.
+The standard EN 14467 / ISO 24803 specifies performance requirements for the service provider, and covers aspects of diver training and education, guided dives, and equipment rental, but not the supply of breathing gases, as this is usually covered by national legislation.
+All of these services are considered distinct.

 Experiences

-Retail dive centres provide dive charters, dive guides and information on the local environment and ecology, and transportation to and from the dive sites, and may also provide accommodation and hospitality services to tourists, or act as their agents for these services.
+Retail dive centres provide dive charters, which may be shore or boat dived, dive guides and information on the local environment and ecology, and transportation to and from the dive sites, and may also provide accommodation and hospitality services to tourists, or act as their agents for these services.